G-Kevin/quotenbulle-enhancer/Readme.md

 # Quotenbulle.de Enhancer

-A chrome extension to add some extra non-exististing functionality to Quotenbulle.de.
+An extension to add some extra non-exististing functionality to Quotenbulle.de.

 Initially this add-on was made to change the Orbit Exchange URL on Quotenbulle.de if you have an account through another broker (e.g. bet-football) and don't want to change the domain in Bullenrechner all the time.